 The refraction of light is the bending of light beams as they move from one medium to another.

-The ratio of sine of angle of incidence to the sine of angle of refraction is a constant, for the light of a given colour and for the given pair of media.
+The ratio of the sine of the angle of incidence to the sine of the angle of refraction is a constant, for the light of a given colour and for the given pair of media.
 This law is also known as Snell’s law of refraction.

 If i is the angle of incidence and r is the angle of refraction, then,